It takes a lot of passion to be a great sinner. It takes even more passion and a hefty dose of courage to be a great lover. Mary Magdalene was both.

 The Church honors her as a saint because she allowed the power of God’s merciful love to invade the depths of her wounded heart and transform it.
 In fact, she has so much to teach us that Pope Francis elevated her liturgical memorial to a feast.

 We know she started out as a great sinner because Saint Luke tells us Jesus cast seven demons out of her (Lk.
 8:2).
 Saint Gregory the Great believed those seven devils symbolized the seven capital sins, meaning every conceivable kind of sin.

 Yet once she encountered the healing love of Christ, Mary Magdalene became arguably the greatest lover the world has ever known, second only to Jesus and His mother.

-Just look at the gospel of St. John, who relates, first, that Mary was one of the few who stood the death watch at the foot of the cross on Good Friday.
+Just look at the Gospel of Saint John, which relates, first, that Mary was one of the few who stood at the foot of the cross on Good Friday.
 Then on Easter Sunday, John tells us “Mary stood weeping outside the tomb” (Jn.
 20:11).
-The tomb lay empty, the body of Christ apparently stolen by enemies.
+The tomb lay empty, the Body of Christ apparently stolen by enemies.
 The apostles Peter and John saw—and then walked away, bewildered and shocked.

 Mary Magdalene stayed outside the empty tomb because she loved Jesus for Himself, not for what she got out of the relationship.

 May she remind each of us on her feast day that He wounds us only in order to draw us closer to Himself.
-We can stand and stay put when love hurts, because ultimately He is going to fill us as He did her to the point of bursting with the crazy joy of the resurrection.
+We can stand and stay put when love hurts because ultimately, He will fill us as He did her to the point of bursting with the crazy joy of the resurrection.